 What you get:

-- Horizontal sharding via Vitess (MySQL) or Neki (Postgres, coming soon)
+- Horizontal sharding via Vitess (MySQL) or Neki (Postgres)

-Analytics: PlanetScale supports the pg_duckdb extension for offloading analytics queries to MotherDuck, a cloud data warehouse built on DuckDB.
-This keeps heavy analytical workloads from impacting your production database.
+Analytics: PlanetScale supports the pg_duckdb extension for offloading analytics queries to MotherDuck, keeping heavy analytical workloads from impacting your production database.

 Turso: SQLite at the Edge